lesleyrs/Client3/README.md

 Touch input seems to not work in cemu, or is their SDL2 port the issue?

+#### Switch
+untested, might need some more changes in order to work

 ## libraries
 * [micro-bunzip](https://landley.net/code/) | https://landley.net/code/bunzip-4.1.c
 * [isaac](https://burtleburtle.net/bob/rand/isaacafa.html) | https://burtleburtle.net/bob/c/readable.c